San Antonio Medical License Defense Attorney

 A formal Notice of Alleged Violation or Complaint served on a Texas Healthcare License holder in San Antonio serves as notice to a licensee that the Administrative Law agency intends to suspend or revoke the San Antonio Medical License.
 The licensee, now called the Respondent, has only 20 days from the date that the Notice of Alleged Violation was served (not received, but served) to file a Request for Hearing.
 The failure to file a Request for Hearing results in a Default against the San Antonio Medical licensee.
 A Default will result in the immediate Revocation of the Texas Medical License.

 A Notice of Alleged Violation or Complaint is a serious matter that can result in the suspension or revocation of a Medical License in San Antonio.
 In many cases, it is possible for licensees to reach a settlement with the Texas Medical Licensing Board.
 An Agreed Order is a formal term for a settlement agreement.
 If an Agreed Order cannot be reached, the parties will proceed to a formal Hearing before the Texas State Office of Administrative Hearings (SOAH) or similar Administrative Law Hearing venue.
-Licensees facing a Texas Medical Licensing Board Notice of Alleged Violation in San Antonio should contact a San Antonio Healthcare License Defense Lawyer for representation.
+Licensees facing a Texas Medical Licensing Board Notice of Alleged Violation in San Antonio should contact a Texas Healthcare License Defense Lawyer serving San Antonio for representation.
 Common causes of action for disciplinary Notices of Alleged Violation and Complaints against San Antonio Medical Professional licensees include:

 San Antonio Medical License Hearing Attorney